MVP Favorite Freddie Freeman Back on Top After Staying Loyal to Tanking Braves

 "What a great guy he is," Freeman said.
 "He needed an opportunity.
 I always look at the positive in things.
 Matt Adams is a beautiful human being.
 With the bad that happened to me in breaking my wrist, the good happened to him in getting an opportunity."

 It would be easy for Freeman to play the hero now, to say how great it is to play for the Braves.
-They're a half game out ofvfirst in the NL East and have such a surplus of young talent that it's not hard to see them contending for many seasons ahead.
+They're a half game out of first in the NL East and have such a surplus of young talent that it's not hard to see them contending for many seasons ahead.

 Freeman, however, never wavered in saying how much he wanted to play for the Braves through all the losing.
 He said it last winter, after four straight years of losing, when Fox Sports South interviewed him at the Braves' Chop Fest.